FAQ About the Collat Media Internship Program

 Is this a paid internship?

 Yes.
-Collat Media Interns are paid $12/hour.
+Collat Media Interns are paid a competitive hourly wage.

 Can I receive credit for completing this internship?